-7.13 - It is obstruction if a fielder who is not protected (See Rule 2.00 Protected Fielder) impedes or hinders the advance or return of a runner during a fair or catchable-batted ball or during a thrown ball.
+7.13 - It is obstruction if

+(a) A fielder who is not protected (See Rule 2.00 Protected Fielder) impedes or hinders the advance or return of a runner during a fair or catchable-batted ball or during a thrown ball.
 A fielder's "try to field" a batted ball ends immediately upon missing or deflecting the ball, and such fielder, must in effect, disappear or risk obstruction.
-A fielder's "try to field" a thrown ball is a similar concept to a "try to field" a batted ball excepting that a "try to field" a thrown ball includes the actual possession of the thrown ball, and the fielder's actions immediately after a miss or deflection of the ball.
-Therefore, a protected fielder on a thrown ball need not "disappear" after deflecting or missing a thrown ball, and if fielder-runner contact is instantaneous, there is no obstruction.